BikLab/BITMaB2-Tutorials/QIIME2-metabarcoding-tutorial-already-demultiplexed-fastqs.md

 Here, we will utilize a pipeline called QIIME (v2) to analyze and visualize microbial diversity using raw DNA sequences in fastq files.
 In contrast to QIIME 1, QIIME 2 features several new ways of analyzing NGS data and has been modified significantly bioinformatically, but NOT biologically.

-Please keep in mind that QIIME 2 is a work in progress; so some features may not yet be available.
-But rest assured that QIIME 2 team is working hard and should you have any uber specific questions we cannot answer, please sign-up and post them on the [QIIME 2 forum](https://forum.qiime2.org/).

 Below is a list of a few terms you should know when utilizing QIIME 2.

 1. **Action** - a generic term for a method or visualizer.
 2. **Artifact** - zipped input or output data for QIIME actions.
 Artifacts have file extension `.qza`.
 3. **Parameter** - an input to an action.
 For instance, `--p-trim-left` is a parameter that takes in an integer value for any number of bases that the user wishes to trim off from the start of the sequence.
 4. **Plugin** - a general term for an external tool that is built around QIIME 2.
 5. **Visualization** - output data from a QIIME visualizer that have file extension `.qzv`.
-These can be viewed online
+These can be viewed [online](https://view.qiime2.org/).

 Please use this pipeline if your **fastq files are already demultiplexed** - meaning each fastq file pairs (R1 and R2) represent sequences from ONE sample type.

+Please also keep in mind that QIIME 2 is a work in progress; so some features may not yet be available.
+But rest assured that QIIME 2 team is working hard and should you have any uber specific questions we cannot answer, please sign-up and post them on the [QIIME 2 forum](https://forum.qiime2.org/).

 [Link to the main QIIME 2 website](https://docs.qiime2.org/2017.12/) (for more tutorials and detailed documentation of the pipeline).

 ---

 ## What is QIIME 2?
 QIIME 2 is a microbiome analysis pipeline, and it is significantly different from the previous version QIIME 1.
-Instead of using data files such as FASTA files, QIIME 2 utilizes artifacts.
-You can think of artifacts as zipped files, and they can be inputs as well as outputs in QIIME 2.
-Artifacts have the extension `.qza`.
+Instead of directly using data files such as FASTQ and FASTA files, QIIME 2 utilizes artifacts.
+See definition above.

-Below is a list of files you must have in order to run the QIIME 2 pipeline.
+Here is a list of files you must have in order to run the QIIME 2 pipeline.

 1. **A mapping file**
 	* This is a tab-delimited file containing all the sequencing info.
 You can create this file in excel but it should be saved as a text version.
 Below is an example mapping file.
 The required columns are shown in **bold**.